chaostoolkit/chaostoolkit/ROADMAP.md

 For now, the project is not structured well enough to make any sort of promises as to when new releases happens.

-However, milestones could be used to advertize of future releases scope so they prove useful.
-The only downside of GitHub milestones is that they only exist on a per-repository basis, which lead to more project maintanance.
+However, milestones could be used to advertize of future releases scope, so they prove useful.
+The only downside of GitHub milestones is that they only exist on a per-repository basis, which lead to more project maintenance.

-Nevertheless we will be using milestones to scope a future release but without a release date in mind for now.
+Nevertheless, we will be using milestones to scope a future release but without a release date in mind for now.